ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 ### Using Code from other Namespaces

-Obviously we don't just want to create namespaces we want to use stuff that is located in other namespaces.
-We can do so by useing `use` and / or `require`.
+We don't just want to create namespaces, we want to use stuff that is located in other namespaces.
+We can do so by useing `use` and `require`.

 #### use